 Can’t get to the phone?
 That might be fine for your personal number, but not for your business.
 That doesn’t mean you can’t take a vacation or let the office celebrate their holidays in peace.
 It just means that you need to create the perfect voicemail greeting.
-Customers appreciate voicemail greetings when trying to reach a company.
+Customers appreciate custom greetings when trying to reach a company.
 Of course, they prefer to get through and reach someone, but it’s not always possible 24/7 if you’ve got a small business.
 However, when customers get the chance to leave a voicemail, you could end up with some questions unanswered.
 Making sure that your voicemail is straightforward and can help guide your customers ensures that you can return the call to your customer with the confidence that you understand the issue and how to resolve it.
 In order to stay in touch with all of your calling customers while you’re living it up on vacation, or away from your office on a business conference, here are some tips for creating the perfect voicemail greeting.

 Create the Right Background

 Try to find someplace quiet to record your greeting.
 Sounds of others chatting away in the background can come off as unprofessional.
 Plus, you want your customers to understand what you’re saying; if there are loud, busy, and obnoxious noises permeating through, your caller will be turned off.
-The whole reason that you are creating a voicemail greeting for your customer is to walk them through the process that you would like them to adhere to when leaving a message, therefore the message needs to be heard and the customer needs to understand it.
+The whole reason that you are creating a virtual voicemail greeting for your customer is to walk them through the process that you would like them to adhere to when leaving a message, therefore the message needs to be heard and the customer needs to understand it.

 Be Positive and Engaging

 An easy way to emit positive energy through the phone is to smile while you speak.
 People can hear a smile in others’ voices.
 Use positive phrases instead of negative ones.
-Instead of saying “unfortunately, we can’t answer the phone” begin by saying “thank you for calling (name of business) we look forward to returning your call.”
+Instead of saying “unfortunately, we can’t answer the phone” begin by saying “thank you for calling (name of the business) we look forward to returning your call.”
 It may seem like a very small change, but you will be surprised how better people respond to the same phrase when it is worded in a positive way.

 Rehearse Your Greeting